v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 - **Tenant password.** This is the password provided by your lab hosting provider for the tenant admin account.

-- **Custom Domain name.** Your lab hosting provider has created a custom domain name for Adatum that you will use when adding a custom domain into Microsoft 365 in a later lab exercise.
-The domain name is in the format **xxxUPNxxx.xxxCustomDomainxxx.xxx.** You must replace **xxxUPNxxx** with the UPN name provided by your lab hosting provider, and you must replace **xxxCustomDomainxxx.xxx** with the lab hosting provider's domain name.
+- **Custom Domain name.** Your lab hosting provider has created a custom domain name for Adatum.
+You will use this domain when adding a custom domain into Microsoft 365 in a later lab exercise.
+The domain name is in the format **xxxUPNxxx.xxxCustomDomainxxx.xxx.** You must replace **xxxUPNxxx** with the UPN number provided by your lab hosting provider, and you must replace **xxxCustomDomainxxx.xxx** with the lab hosting provider's domain name.
 For example, let's assume your lab hosting provider is Fabrikam Inc. If the UPN number it assigns to your tenant is AMPVU3a and its custom domain name is fabrikam.us, then the domain name for your new custom domain would be AMPVU3a.fabrikam.us.
 Your instructor will provide you with your lab hosting provider's UPN number and custom domain name.

 - **Network IP address.** Write down the **IP Address** value (this is the IP Address of your parent domain; for example, 64.64.206.13).

 ### Task 2- Set up the Organization Profile

-In your role as Holly Dickson, Adatum’s Enterprise Administrator, you have been tasked with setting up the company’s profile for its Microsoft 365 trial tenant.
+Throughout the labs in this course, you will role-play by taking on the persona of Holly Dickson, Adatum’s Enterprise Administrator.
+In your role as Holly, you have been tasked with setting up the company’s profile for its Microsoft 365 trial tenant.
 In this task, you will configure the required options for Adatum’s tenant.
-Since Holly has yet to create a personal Microsoft 365 user account (you will do this in the next lab exercise), Holly will initially sign into Microsoft 365 using the default Microsoft 365 tenant admin account and password that was created by your lab hosting provider.
-This account will be admin@xxxxxZZZZZZ.onmicrosoft.com (where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider); the display name for this account will be MOD Administrator.
+Since Holly has yet to create a personal Microsoft 365 user account for herself (you will do this in the next lab exercise), Holly will initially sign into Microsoft 365 using the default Microsoft 365 tenant admin account and password that was created by your lab hosting provider.
+This account is the MOD Administrator account, whose alias is "admin".
+The username for this account is admin@xxxxxZZZZZZ.onmicrosoft.com (where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider); the display name for this account will be MOD Administrator.

 1. When you open your lab hosting provider's Virtual Machine environment, you need to begin with the Domain Controller VM (LON-DC1).
 If your VM environment opens with one of the other machines, either the local client PC (LON-CL1) or Adatum's on-premises Exchange Server (LON-EX1), then switch to LON-DC1 now.

 2. On **LON-DC1**, you must select **Ctrl+Alt+Delete** to log in (your instructor will guide you on how to find this option in your VM environment).
-Log into LON-DC1 as the **Administrator** with the password **Pa55w.rd**.
+Log into LON-DC1 as the local Adatum administrator account that was created by your lab hosting provider (**Administrator**) with the password **Pa55w.rd**.

-3. If you receive a **Windows License** warning message asking you to activate Windows in Settings.
-Select **Close**.
-If you also receive a **Networks** warning message asking if you want this PC to be discoverable by other PCs and devices on this network, select **Yes**.
+3. You may receive two warning messages at this point.
+If you receive a **Windows License** warning message asking you to activate Windows in Settings, select **Close**.
+If you receive a **Networks** warning message asking if you want this PC to be discoverable by other PCs and devices on this network, select **Yes**.

 4. **Server Manager** will automatically start.
 Leave it open (it’s used in the next task) but minimize the window for now.

-5. On the taskbar at the bottom of the page, select the **Microsoft Edge** icon.
+5. On the taskbar at the bottom of your screen, select the **Microsoft Edge** icon.
 If necessary, maximize your browser window when it opens.

-6. In your browser go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com/**
+6. In your Edge browser, go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com**

-7. In the **Sign in** dialog box, copy and paste in the **Tenant Username** provided by your lab hosting provider (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider) and then select **Next**.
+7. In the **Sign in** dialog box, copy and paste in the **Microsoft 365 Tenant Username** provided by your lab hosting provider (this is the MOD Administrator account).
+The username should be in the form of **admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider.
+Select **Next**.

-8. In the **Enter password** dialog box, copy and paste in the unique **Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+8. In the **Enter password** dialog box, copy and paste in the unique **Microsoft 365 Tenant Password** provided by your lab hosting provider and then select **Sign in**.

-9. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.**
+9. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.** On the **Save password** diaglog box that appears, select **Never**.

-10. If a **Get your work done with Office 365** window appears, then close it now.
+10. If a **Welcom to your new Office, MOD** window appears, there's no option to close it.
+Instead, select the right arrow icon (**>**) three times to page through this messaging window.

+11. In the **Find more apps** window that appears, select the **X** in the upper right-hand corner of the window to close it.

-11. On the **Microsoft Office Home** tab, notice the initials **MA** that appear in a circle in the top-right corner of the screen.
+12. The **Microsoft Office Home** page appears in your Edge browser.
+Notice the initials **MA** that appear in a circle in the top-right corner of the screen.
 These are the initials of the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider that you just signed in as.
-The other existing Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with each of their accounts; therefore, in later labs when you sign in as any of these users, the user's picture will be displayed rather than the user's initials.
+The other existing Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with each of their accounts; therefore, when you sign in as any of these users in later labs, the user's picture will be displayed rather than the user's initials.
 However, when a user such as the MOD Administrator has no picture assigned to it, the user's initials are displayed in place of the picture. <br/>

-	On the **Microsoft Office Home** tab, select the **App launcher** icon (the square made up of 3 rows of dots) that appears above the **Home** icon in the top left corner of the screen.
+	On the **Microsoft Office Home** page, select the **App launcher** icon (the square made up of 3 rows of dots) that appears above the **Home** icon in the top left corner of the screen.
 In the **Apps** pane that appears, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.

-12. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** and then select **Settings**.
+13. In the **Microsoft 365 admin center**, in the navigation pane, select **Show all** and then select **Settings**.
 In the **Settings** group, select **Org settings**.

-13. On the **Org settings** page, the **Services** tab is displayed by default.
+14. On the **Org settings** page, the **Services** tab is displayed by default.
 Select the **Organization profile** tab.

-14. In the **Organization profile** tab on the **Org settings** page, select **Organization information** from the list of profile data.
+15. In the **Organization profile** tab, select **Organization information** from the list of profile data.

-15. In the **Organization information** pane that appears, enter the following information:
+16. In the **Organization information** pane that appears, enter the following information:

     - Name: **Adatum Corporation** (Note: Contoso is originally displayed as the organization name; this was explained in the Introduction section at the start of this lab.
 In this step you will change it to Adatum Corporation.)